Bulletin of the World Health Organization

-The Bulletin of the World Health Organization is a monthly public health journal published by the World Health Organization that was established in 1947.
+The Bulletin of the World Health Organization is a monthly public health journal published by the World Health Organization that was established in 1948.
 Articles are published in English and abstracts are available in Arabic, Chinese, English, French, Russian, and Spanish.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 11.1, ranking it 12th out of 207 journals in the category "Public, Environmental & Occupational Health".

 It is open access journal and uses the Creative Commons 3.0 IGO license (specifically CC BY 3.0 IGO).

 History

-In 1999, under the Director-Generalship of Gro Harlem Brundtland (1998–2003), the Bulletin of the World Health Organization was given its current title, and subsumed two other WHO periodicals: the World Health Forum, which published accounts of field work and was oriented towards primary health care, and the World Health Statistics Quarterly (journal abbreviation Wld hlth statist. quart.; French: Rapport trimestriel de statistiques sanitaires mondiales, journal abbreviation Rapp. trimest. statist. sanit. mond.), which mainly published epidemiological data; the latter was previously known in English as the World Health Statistics Report.
+The first issue of the Bulletin of the World Health Organization was published in 1948 under the initiative of the Interim Commission, and has been published monthly ever since.

 Abstracting and indexing

 The Bulletin is abstracted and indexed in Abstracts on Hygiene, Biological Abstracts, Current Contents, Excerpta Medica, International Pharmaceutical Abstracts, Index Medicus/MEDLINE/PubMed, Nutrition Abstracts and Reviews, Pollution Abstracts, Science Citation Index, and Tropical Diseases Bulletin.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 9.408, ranking it 7th out of 193 journals in the category "Public, Environmental & Occupational Health".